apollosolutions/router-playground/README.md

 # router-playground
-Small repo that has a basic Router config to test enterprise and OSS accounts
+Small repo that has a basic Router config to test enterprise and OSS features with subgraphs

-### Testing OSS
-Run `./start-router-oss.sh`.
-This will spin up a Router and run the schema in `supergraph-schema.graphql` which points at many subgraphs running at `https://*.demo.starstuff.dev`
+## Starting Subgraphs
+- Navigate to subgraph folder `cd subgraphs/`
+- Install libraries `npm i`
+- Run all subgraphs `npm start`

+## Starting Router
+- Navigate to router folder `cd router/`
+- Setup `.env` file (see below)
+- Download Router binary `./download-latest.sh`
+- Compose supergraph (if schema has changed) `./compose.sh`
+- Start Router with config `./start-router.sh`

 ## Testing Enterprise
 First copy `.env.sample` to your own `.env` file.
 You can create an API key for this graph in Studio [E-commerce-Fed2@staging](https://studio.apollographql.com/graph/E-commerce-Fed2/variant/staging/home).
 This graph has an enterprise license.

 You can now configure and run enterprise features in `router.yml`.

-Start with `./start-router-enterprise.sh`

 ### Starting other dependencies